dora1405/hotel/design-activity.md

 Raise exception when an invalid date range is provided - Move from DateRange to Reservation because reservation can't be make if date range given is invalid.
 -----------

-and also take out the DateRange and move the ArgumentError there to Reservation#make_reservation; however,after working on the first part for half a day while trying to recycle my codes,it's a No-Go in my books.
-My hotel design is something I'll have to raze to the ground and start anew.The only thing I was able to accomplish was taking out DateRange.
+and also take out the DateRange and move the ArgumentError there to Reservation#make_reservation; however, after working on the first part while trying to recycle my codes, the whole design is something I'll have to raze to the ground and start anew.
+This is something I'll have to work with my tutor on revisiting and getting a better grasp of where my logic went off the rails and how to correct it going forward.
+The only thing I was able to accomplish was taking out DateRange.